Computational Algebra with Attention: Transformer Oracles for Border Basis Algorithms

 Polynomial systems can encode many of the hardest problems in computation: classic NP-hard problems such as MAX-CUT can be written as polynomial optimization tasks.
 At the same time, polynomial constraints are often far more expressive than linear ones—some feasible sets that require exponentially many linear inequalities admit succinct descriptions with only a few polynomial equations.
 By designing a tokenizer that exploits this algebraic structure, we obtain highly compressed representations that fit within Transformer-scale context windows.

 This approach extends in principle to polynomial optimization and numerical root-finding—tools that play central roles in robotics, computer vision, and combinatorial optimization.
 The general pattern is to use learned predictions to guide and prune a classical algorithm’s search, while retaining a fast verification step so that any accepted solution comes with a clear correctness certificate.
-Border bases provided a clean first testbed; the broader opportunity lies wherever hard problems admit compact encodings together with efficient verification.
+Border bases are a clean first testbed.
+The more interesting story is broader: wherever a hard problem has a compact algebraic encoding and a fast verifier, there’s an opportunity to drop in a learned oracle.

 Paper: Computational Algebra with Attention: Transformer Oracles for Border Basis Algorithms (NeurIPS 2025)